Arima

 Arima, officially The Royal Chartered Borough of Arima is the easternmost and second largest in area of the three boroughs of Trinidad and Tobago.
 It is geographically adjacent to Sangre Grande and Arouca at the south central foothills of the Northern Range.
 To the south is the Caroni–Arena Dam.
 Coterminous with Town of Arima since 1888, the borough of Arima is the fourth-largest municipality in population in the country (after Port of Spain, Chaguanas and San Fernando).
 The census estimated it had 33,606 residents in 2011.

-In 1887, the town petitioned Queen Victoria for municipal status as part of her Golden Jubilee celebration.
+In 1887, the town petitioned Queen Victoria for municipal status as part of the celebration for the Golden Jubilee of Queen Victoria.
 This was granted in the following year, and Arima became a Royal Borough on 1 August 1888.
 Historically the third-largest town of Trinidad and Tobago, Arima is fourth since Chaguanas became the largest town in the country.

+History

+Contrary to the belief that the city is named after the Arawak word for "water", rooted in the Arima River, it was actually named after a plant and its roots that was used for fishing by the First Peoples.

 Geography

 Climate

 The borough has a tropical rainforest climate (Köppen Af), bordering on a tropical monsoon climate, characterised with little seasonal variations due to its close proximity to the Northern Range.
 Temperatures typically range from 20 to 31 degrees Celsius, and annual rainfall averages around 2000 millimeters.
 The wet season lasts from June to November, and although there is no true dry season, there is a noticeably drier stretch from January to April.
 Hail has occurred in the town but is rare.